Do you want to restrict certain pages on your website by user role?

 Restrict Content Pro also allows you to create subscription levels.
 For more detailed instructions, see our guide on how to restrict content to registered users in WordPress.

 MemberPress is one of the best WordPress membership plugins in the market.
 It allows you to easily create membership websites with paid subscriptions.
 You can set up content restrictions and only allow specific user roles to access it.

 After that, scroll down to the ‘Membership Options’ meta box below the post editor.
-This is where you can setup different options for this particular membership plan.
+This is where you can set up different options for this particular membership plan.

-Click on the ‘Advanced’ tab under membership options and choose a user role for this membership plan.
+Go ahead and click on the ‘Advanced’ tab under membership options and click the ‘User Roles for this Membership’ checkbox.

 You can now publish your membership plan.